Opening a DC Steakhouse Is Cliché—Which Is Why Stephen Starr and Joe Carroll Are Doing It

 DC has been trying to shake off its identity of “a steakhouse town” for decades, only to have it forced back on us like a borrowed dinner jacket at the Prime Rib.
-New York steakhouses are cool, storied: the gruff, bowtie-wearing waiters at Peter Lugers, the legendary mutton chops and smoking pipes at Keens.
+New York steakhouses are cool, storied: the gruff, bowtie-wearing waiters at Peter Luger, the legendary mutton chops and smoking pipes at Keens.
 Meanwhile, DC’s steak-scape is dominated by chains, or afterthoughts from celebrity restaurateurs (J&G by Jean-Georges and Jose Garces’ Rural Society, both closed).

 But the DC chophouse cliché is exactly why restaurateurs Stephen Starr and Joe Carroll say they’re opening St. Anselm, a steakhouse coming to the Union Market area this summer.